-If you live in Prince Edward County, Virginia, your ballot in 2026 may include:
+If you live in Prince Edward County, Virginia, your ballot on November 3, 2026 will include:

-We’ll explain what elections are coming up, what decisions you’ll be asked to make, and where to find more detailed information.
+We’ll explain what you’ll be asked to decide and where you can find more information before you vote.

 Quick Answer: What’s on the Ballot in My Area?